-- Received any PAH medications (See Section 7.2) before the RHC. - Had lung and/or heart transplant any time before the RHC.
+- Patients who have missing value for mPAP or PVR at the RHC. - Received any PAH medications (See Section 7.2) before the RHC. - Had lung and/or heart transplant any time before the RHC.
+IRAS number: 275470 Protocol NOPRODPAH4006 / Final Version 4.19/05/2021

-Enrolled in any interventional clinical trial with an investigational product 3 months prior to or at the time of RHC The first RHC within the eligibility period satisfying all inclusion and none of the exclusion criteria is defined as the index RHC.
+• Enrolled in any interventional clinical trial with an investigational product 3 months prior to or at the time of RHC.

+The first RHC within the eligibility period satisfying all inclusion and none of the exclusion criteria is defined as the index RHC.